GoogleCloudPlatform/fda-mystudies/deployment/README.md

 ### Set up your environment

-1. You can work in an existing environment, or you can configure a new environment by [creating](https://cloud.google.com/compute/docs/instances/create-start-instance) a VM instance in the Google Cloud project of your choice
+1. You can work in an existing environment, or you can configure a new environment by [creating](https://cloud.google.com/compute/docs/instances/create-start-instance) a VM instance in the Google Cloud project of your choice (for example, an `e2-medium` GCE VM with Debian GNU/Linux 10 and default settings)
 1. Confirm you have the following dependencies installed and added to your `$PATH`:
     - [Install](https://cloud.google.com/sdk/docs/install) the Google Cloud command line tool `gcloud` (already installed if using a Google Compute Engine VM), for example:
          ```bash